xiacijie/Weaver/README.md

 # Weaver
 Automated Hypersafety Verification in C++

+This project uses SMTInterpol, MathSAT and Yices as the SMT solvers.

+SMTInterpol and MathSAT have already been provided as binary files.
+Only Yices needs to be installed manually.
 ## Environment Requirements:
 1. Java 11
 2. C++ 14
 3. CMake >= 3.7
+4. Yices SMT solver

 ## Build Instructions:
 1. Clone this project.